 Let’s discuss this change a bit more and then discuss how exactly you can make sure you’re fully on board with the switch.

-Tax for US residents is on auto-pilot
+Tax for US Residents is Essentially on Auto-Pilot

 Tax when you live in the US is pretty easy, and much of it just sort of works in the background without you needing to really think about it.

-For example, if you have a job, tax gets withheld from your paycheck, and then you get a W-2 each year.
+For example, when you have a job, tax gets withheld from your paycheck, and then you get a W-2 each year.
 You enter the info from your W-2 into a tax-filing program (or just give it to your accountant) and you’re done until next year.

 But tax works differently for expats.
 You need to understand the rules and monitor things to make sure everything goes smoothly.